-Tim Watson, 22, is a guitarist, producer, and composer based in Miami, Florida.
-He has experience working professionally in a broad range of musical styes, including jazz, pop, 'contemporary classical'/new music, and free improvisation.
+Tim Watson, 23, is a guitarist, producer, and composer based in Miami, Florida.
+He has experience working professionally in a broad range of musical styes, including modern jazz, carnatic fusion, 'contemporary classical' (new music), indie folk, and hyperpop.

-His work in the jazz and creative music world includes performances with Ignacio Berroa, Maria Schneider, Armando Gola, Ingrid Jensen, Christian McBride, and Noah Preminger, as well as recordings with Alison Miller, Tony Scherr, Jason Palmer, Shelly Berg, and Carmen Staaf, among others.
-He has performed abroad in Germany, Canada, Suriname, Italy, and Costa Rica, and at many of the US's premier jazz venues, including the Blue Whale (LA), the Black Cat (SF), the North Beach Bandshell (Miami), Nublu (NYC), Drom (NYC), and Jazz at Lincoln Center (NYC).
+Watson has performed abroad in Germany, Canada, Suriname, Italy, and Costa Rica, and at many of the US's premier jazz venues, including the Blue Whale (LA), Nublu (NYC), Drom (NYC), Elsewhere (NYC), the Black Cat (SF), the North Beach Bandshell (Miami), and Jazz at Lincoln Center (NYC).
 His future pop ensemble June ARC recently performed at III Points festival in Miami.
 His guitar playing can be heard on 27 commercially released tracks.

 Watson has taught students all over the world, leading clinics with the Stamps Quintet at Berkeley High School, Los Angeles County High School for the Arts, the Conservatorio de Musica Pescara in Italy, in Suriname, South America, and with the Beantown Swing Orchestra, where he is a regular big band instructor.

 He is fluent in Ableton Live, Logic Pro, Adobe Illustrator, Photoshop, and Premiere.
 He dabbles in design and typography.